CosmWasm/mesh-security-hackathon/docs/consumer/Converter.md

 When we receive a "virtual stake" message for 1 provider token, we need to perform a few steps to normalize it to the local staking tokens.

 The first step is simply doing a price conversion.
-The actual logic giving the price feed is located in an Oracle contract (configured upon init).
-We recommend using an (eg daily) TWAP on a DEX with good liquidity - ideally on the consumer chain, but this implementation is left up to the particular chain it is being deployed on.
-With this TWAP we convert eg. 1 PROV to 18 CONS.
+This is done via a [Price Feed](#price-feeds), which is defined on setup and can call into arbitrary logic depending on the chain.

 The second step is to apply a discount.
 This discount reduced the value of the cross-stake to a value below what we would get from the pure currency conversion above.
 This has two purposes: the first is to provide a margin of error when the price deviates far from the TWAP, so